 The Board oversees the system of governance in operation throughout the Group.
 This includes a robust system of internal controls and a sound Risk Management Framework.
 The Board has established a risk management model that separates the Group's risk management responsibilities into three lines of defence.
-An explanation of these responsibilities can be found on pages 86 and 87 and of the Group's Annual Report & Accounts 2022 at www.directlinegroup.co.uk/en/investors
+An explanation of these responsibilities can be found on pages 86 and 87 and of the Group's Annual Report & Accounts 2023 at www.directlinegroup.co.uk/en/investors

-The Group's governance framework is detailed in the Group's High-Level Control and System of Governance Framework document.
+The Group's governance framework is detailed in the Group's Systems of Governance Framework document.
 This document also details how the Group meets Solvency II and the PRA requirements to identify key functions, and to have and maintain a Responsibilities Map in respect of the PRA and FCA's Senior Managers and Certification Regime requirements.
 The Board reviews this document annually.

-The annual Own Risk and Solvency Assessment is prepared based on the latest available capital position.
-The conclusions of the Own Risk and Solvency Assessment are taken into consideration in assessing the Group's risk and capital position related to the strategic plan (the "Plan") and approved by the Board.
-The Own Risk and Solvency Assessment report summarised the following key areas relating to the Plan:
+The annual Own Risk and Solvency Assessment ("ORSA") is prepared based on the latest available capital position.
+The conclusions of the assessment are taken into consideration in assessing the Group's risk and capital position related to the strategic plan (the "Plan") and approved by the Board.
+For more information on the ORSA, please see section B.3 "ORSA" on page 25.